 Watch the video to learn more about Project 2021 and hear stories from our communities.

 The museum now is in the home stretch of a $55 million capital / endowment campaign that is funding transformational changes to the museum’s galleries and programming spaces to provide visitors a more culturally enriching experience.
-We are at 90 percent of our goal, and we need your help to finish the last 10 percent!
-Through May 1, 2022, gifts of all sizes will help the Eiteljorg tell amazing stories for generations to come.
+We are at 98.5 percent of our goal, and we need your help to raise the final 1.5 percent!
+Through December 2022, gifts of all sizes will help the Eiteljorg tell amazing stories for generations to come.

 One of the things we’re most proud of at the Eiteljorg Museum is the way we include communities in developing projects with us, whether it’s an exhibition, program, or event.